 The equal treatment principle is one of the central requirements in the area of temporary employment.
 Only the existance of a union contract can allow a different handling.

 In Germany, temporary employment is strictly regulated.
-One limitation is that AUG-employees have to be offered equal employment conditions.

 Please do not hesitate to contact us should you need additional information or support with processing any body leasing (AUG) requirements for Germany.